hannahdesmond/mastery-curriculum/chapter6/README.md

 Secondly, we need something to track what's happened across both moves \(is this the first move or the second move?\).
 Since the moves will probably happen in a `while` loop, we're probably going to need an accumulator to track the loop.

-Third, It has a `break` condition when the user dies or wins so we're going to need `break`, probably.
+Third, it has a `break` condition when the user dies or wins so we're going to need `break`, probably.

 So, put those things together, and we'll probably have something like this: